tompaana/teams-app-net-core-sample/README.md

     * Make sure this is set in the settings of the **Bot Channels Registration** resource in the **Azure Portal** and that it ends with the appropriate path (`/api/messages` by default)

-...no wait, actually three things - two in addition of the one I just mentioned:
+...no wait, actually three things - two in addition to the one I just mentioned:

 * `MicrosoftAppId`
 * `MicrosoftAppPassword`